 Help Increase Housing Affordability in Manitoba

-EIA recipients are provided a rental allowance that has increased only marginally since 1992 when compared to market rents, which have increased by about 60% during the same time.
+EIA recipients are provided with a rental allowance that has increased marginally since 1992 when compared to market rents which have gone up by approximately 60-70% during the same period.

-Click http://www.ccednet-rcdec.ca/sites/ccednet-rcdec.ca/files/ccednet/eia_rental_allowance.docx.pdf to access a document providing more information on this proposal which you can share with others to help us gain broader support.
+Click here to access a document providing more information on this proposal which you can share with others to help us gain broader support.